The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

-If $c_{lm}^{(u)}\neq 0$, then $C_{lm}^{u}$ is upper Toeplitz matrix with nonzero diagonal.
-Another kind of matrix that will appear later is the matrix obtained by erasing the submatrix $C_{lm}^{u}$ from the original matrix $C_{lm}^{u}$, we will denote this matrix by $C_{lm}^{-u}$.
+If $c_{lm}^{(u)}\neq 0$, then $C_{lm}^{\langle u \rangle}$ is upper Toeplitz matrix with nonzero diagonal.
+Another kind of matrix that will appear later is the matrix obtained by erasing the submatrix $C_{lm}^{\langle u \rangle}$ from the original matrix $C_{lm}$, we will denote this matrix by $C_{lm}^{<u}$.
 That is this matrix is defined by

-The matrix depicted is in the case $n_l\leq n_m$ , but is the obvious the equivalent way when $n_l\geq n_m$.
+The matrix depicted is in the case $n_l\leq n_m$, but the equivalent construction is obvious when $n_l\geq n_m$.
 Now suppose we have an upper Toeplitz matrix $A\in \matrices{k}{k}$, we use the notation similar as in (\ref{formtoeplitz}) to denote diagonals of the matrix by $a^{(i)}$.
 For any $n,m$, such that $k\leq\min(n,m)$ we can \say{extend} the matrix $A$ to another upper Toeplitz matrix in $\matrices{n}{m}$ by a map

 To define this map, define $C:=\mathrm{ToeplitzExt}_{n,m}(A)$ and again use the notation $c^{(i)}$ for the diagonals, then we can define the map by

 The important property of this extended matrix is that, for example in the case $n_l\leq n_m$, it has the shape